techie-joe/core-dev/prime/README.md

 ### Layouts

 All [template layouts](https://github.com/techie-joe/prime/tree/master/_layouts) in the `_layouts` folder and [template components](https://github.com/techie-joe/prime/tree/master/_includes) in the `_includes` folder provide a good starting point of things you can customize.
-To override a file, create a mirror copy in your site's repository reflecting the exact path and file-name.
+To override a file, create a mirror copy of that file in your site's repository reflecting the exact path and file-name.

 For example, to change the default layout:

-1. Copy `/_layouts/default.html` file from the template's repository into your site's repository using the same path and file-name.
+1. Create a copy of `/_layouts/default.html` in your site's repository.
-2. Then customize the layout as you'd like.
+2. Then customize it as you'd like.

 _**Pro-tip:** click "raw" to make copying easier._